 Hitler's favourite architect and his Berlin legacy

-Albert Speer, Nazi minister and favoured Third Reich architect, was the man famously entrusted by Hitler to produce designs for a sweeping redevelopment of Berlin on a literally colossal scale.
+Albert Speer, favoured Third Reich architect and, later, Nazi minister, was the man famously entrusted by Hitler to produce designs for a sweeping redevelopment of Berlin on a literally colossal scale.

 The project to create a 'Welthauptstadt' (world capital) would have seen the city bisected by a huge boulevard lined with grand ministerial buildings.

-A gargantuan triumphal arch was planned for its southern end, and at the other, a vast, domed auditorium to be known as the Volkshalle (People's Hall).
-Had it been built, this temple-like structure would still be the world's largest enclosed space.
+A gargantuan triumphal arch was planned for its southern end, and at the other, a vast, domed building to be known as the Volkshalle (People's Hall).
+Had it been built, this temple-like structure would still be one of the world's largest enclosed spaces.

 Nevertheless, the hugely ambitious scheme was put on hold due to the outbreak of war, and in fact, much of Speer's fame as an architect rests on projects which were either postponed or no longer exist.

 His New Reich Chancellery, for example, which was completed in 1939 and delighted Hitler with its 146-metre-long red marble gallery, was badly damaged in wartime bombing raids and eventually dismantled by Soviet forces.

 And although Speer is sometimes credited with a leading role in the design of Berlin's 1936 Olympic complex, his contributions were in fact limited.